-Requesting and downloading an evaluation license by establishing a direct connection to the CLC bio License Web-Service.
+Requesting a license Requesting and downloading an evaluation license by establishing a direct connection to the CLC bio License Web-Service.
+An Evaluation License was successfully downloaded The License is valid until: 2015-04-09

 Figure 1.13: A license has been successfully downloaded and installed for use.